 Anatomic and Clinical Pathology

-The CNPRC Primate Anatomic and Clinical Pathology Services (ACPS) has extensive expertise in clinical, gross, and microscopic diagnostic pathology to support multidisciplinary research in human health and disease.
+The CNPRC Anatomic and Clinical Pathology Services (ACPS) has extensive expertise in clinical, gross, and microscopic diagnostic pathology to support multidisciplinary research in human health and disease.
 ACPS promotes colony health and disease surveillance to ensure the highest level of health in our research animals.
-It also provides research support for projects requiring pathology expertise and maintains and administers valuable resources that are used by an extensive network of investigators at UC Davis, locally, and nationally.
+It also provides research support for projects requiring pathology expertise and maintains and administers valuable resources that are used by an extensive network of investigators at UC Davis, locally and nationally.

 Contributing to Human and Animal Health